romdalf/dwgc2021/README.md

             storage: 10Gi
 ```

-L33t!
-What about the front-end?
-Being quite of old school, let's use Drupal which is a perfect example of a very *picky* application when it comes to data hierarchy for the multi-tenancy/multi-site feature.
-Here is the StatefulSet:
+Here is another example of StatefulSet for an old school CMS called Drupal:

 ```YAML
 ---